dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/responders-module.md

-The ontology responder provides information derived from all the ontologies in the repository, including Knora ontologies as well as project-specific ontologies.
+The ontology responder provides information derived from all the ontologies in the repository, including Knora ontologies as well as user-created ontologies.
 Most importantly, it provides information about resource classes and properties.
 This includes the cardinalities defined on each resource class, and takes into account the rules of cardinality inheritance, as described in the section **OWL